• Home

 A long necklace or scarf can also divert attention away from your stomach.

-Petites of any body shape should avoid large prints and stick with small floral or geometric prints.
-Large prints make you look larger all over.
+Petites of any body shape should avoid large prints as they can be overwhelming and make them look larger.
+Stick with small floral or geometric prints instead.

 What are the best pant styles for apples to wear?

-Apple shapes look best in high-rise pants because they have tummy control.
-Mid-rise pants slip down on me and expose my muffin top.
-I usually go for boot cuts, slight flair, or sometimes a skinny cut.
-Most apples have nice legs so skinny jeans can work.
-It’s the best style to choose if you wear a full top because it balances your outfit.
+Apple shapes usually look best in high-rise pants because they have tummy control.
+Mid-rise pants slip down on me and accentuate my muffin top.
+I love boot cuts, slight flair, or sometimes a skinny cut.
+Most apples have nice legs, so skinny jeans can work.
+You can wear a full top over skinny jeans or leggings because it will balance your outfit.

 Never wear a flowy blouse with wide-legged or baggy pants.
 Wear a fitted top with wide-legged pants or a flowy blouse with narrow-legged pants.

-Petite apple shapes should avoid pleats, big pockets, or protruding zippers.
+Petite apple shapes should avoid pleats, big pockets, and protruding zippers.
 Side zippers are best.
-Wide-leg pants descending from a wide waistline can make you look boxy especially if you are short.
+Wide-leg pants flowing from a wide waistline can make you look boxy, especially if you are short.

 Apple shapes with large busts often need to purchase a larger blouse size than their pants.
 It all depends on the brand and cut.